greywolve/calderwood-paper/src/02_lit_review.md

 ## CAP Theorem

+Eric Brewer first introduced the CAP Theorem in 2000.
+The theorem centers around the idea that there is a fundamental tradeoff between consistency, availability, and partition tolerance in distributed systems. [@31_gilbertlynch_2012]

+An informal definition for consistency is simply that that each server returns the right response to each request.
+Right in this context means, correct according to the desired service specification. [@31_gilbertlynch_2012]

+Availability means that each request to a server will eventually receive a response. [@31_gilbertlynch_2012]

+Partition tolerance refers to the underlying system.
+Networks are unreliable and it is highly likely that servers are partitioned into groups that cannot communicate with each other for extended periods of time. [@31_gilbertlynch_2012]

+In broad terms the CAP Theorem implies that you can either have a consistent and partition tolerant system (CP), or a an available and partition tolerant system (AP).
+It is impossible to have a CA system, unless that system all within in a single node, and is not networked.

 Gilbert, SethLynch, and Nancy offer a proof for the CAP Theorem that is relatively straight forward: [@31_gilbertlynch_2012]